 This project includes the study, permitting, design and construction of redundancy improvements to critical elements of the water transmission system.
-The study phase will evaluate alternatives and develop conceptual designs and cost estimates to provide redundancy for the metropolitan tunnel system and the Cosgrove Tunnel.
+The study phase evaluated alternatives and developed conceptual designs and cost estimates to provide redundancy for the metropolitan tunnel system and the Cosgrove Tunnel.

-The metropolitan tunnel system will be evaluated first with emphasis on providing redundancy for Shaft 7 of the City Tunnel.
-Historically, the plan for providing redundancy for the metropolitan tunnel system has involved one or more proposed parallel deep rock tunnel loops from the terminus of the Hultman Aqueduct and MetroWest Tunnel in Weston into the metropolitan area.
-The focus of this study is to develop and evaluate alternative surface pipe improvements, in addition to previously proposed tunnel loops, to achieve the required redundancy at a lower cost.
+The metropolitan tunnel system was evaluated first with emphasis on providing redundancy for Shaft 7 of the City Tunnel.
+Historically, the plan for providing redundancy for the metropolitan tunnel system was based on one or more proposed parallel deep rock tunnel loops from the terminus of the Hultman Aqueduct and MetroWest Tunnel in Weston into the metropolitan area.
+The focus of this study was to develop and evaluate alternative surface pipe improvements, in addition to revisiting previously proposed tunnel loops, to achieve an acceptable level of redundancy at a lower cost.

-The tunnels in the Metropolitan Boston area, i.e. the City Tunnel, City Tunnel Extension and Dorchester Tunnel remain a weak link.
-While the integrity of the underground tunnel sections is believed to be good based on very low, unaccounted for water levels in the MWRA transmission system, there is still risk of failure mainly due to pipe failures at the surface connections to the distribution system or major subsurface issues such as structural issues due to earthquake or faults.
-A rupture of piping at surface connection points on any of the metropolitan area tunnel shafts would cause an immediate loss of pressure throughout the entire High Service area and would require difficult emergency valve closures and lengthy repairs.
-Although the assumption is that tunnels have a useful life of 100 years, due to the need to keep these lines in service, these subsurface structures have not been inspected and their actual condition is unknown.
+The tunnels in the Metropolitan Boston area, i.e. the City Tunnel, City Tunnel Extension and Dorchester Tunnel remain a weak link in the water transmission system.
+While the integrity of the underground tunnel sections is believed to be good based on very low, unaccounted for water levels in the MWRA transmission system, there is still risk of failure mainly due to pipe and valve failures at the surface connections to the distribution system or due to major subsurface failures as a result of earthquakes or geological faults.
+A rupture of piping or a valve failure at surface connections points on any of the metropolitan area tunnel shafts would cause an immediate loss of pressure throughout the entire High Service area and would require difficult emergency valve closures and lengthy system repairs.
+The assumption is that tunnels have a useful life of 100 years but these subsurface structures have not been inspected and their actual condition is unknown because they cannot be shut down for inspection.
 Facilities at the top of tunnel shafts have been examined and a number of hardening measures are needed for risk reduction at these sites.
-Completion of planned distribution system storage projects like the Blue Hills tanks also provide mitigation of the effects of piping rupture at these points.
+Completion of planned distribution system storage projects like the Blue Hills and the Spot Pond Storage Facilities also assist in mitigating the effects of local pipe ruptures.